brille/brille/docs/motivation.rst

 contains any given point with a much-faster search over only those tetrahedra within the cell if the rectangular-prism passes the surface of the polyhedron.

-The class :py:class:`BZTrellisQdc` implements a hybrid grid in three dimensions which fills and does not extend beyond the boundaries of a [irreducible] Brillouin zone.
+The class :py:class:`~brille._brille.BZTrellisQdc` implements a hybrid grid in three dimensions which fills and does not extend beyond the boundaries of a [irreducible] Brillouin zone.